acailic/acailic.github.io/_notes/aws-cda-review-16.md

 date: 2020-09-17
 ---
 ## Amazon Cognito
-• We want to give our users an identity so that they can interact with our application.
+- We want to give our users an identity so that they can interact with our application. like third party
-• Cognito User Pools:
+- Cognito User Pools:
 • Sign in functionality for app users
 • Integrate with API Gateway & Application Load Balancer
-• Cognito Identity Pools (Federated Identity):
+- Cognito Identity Pools (Federated Identity):
 • Provide AWS credentials to users so they can access AWS resources directly
 • Integrate with Cognito User Pools as an identity provider
-• Cognito Sync:
+- Cognito Sync:
 • Synchronize data from device to Cognito.
 • Is deprecated and replaced by AppSync
-• Cognito vs IAM: “hundreds of users”, ”mobile users”, “authenticate with SAML”
+- Cognito vs IAM: “hundreds of users”, ”mobile users”, “authenticate with SAML”

 ### Cognito User Pools (CUP) – User Features
-• Create a serverless database of user for your web & mobile apps
+- Create a serverless database of user for your web & mobile apps
-• Simple login: Username (or email) / password combination
+- Simple login: Username (or email) / password combination
-• Password reset
+- Password reset
-• Email & Phone Number Verification
+- Email & Phone Number Verification
-• Multi-factor authentication (MFA)
+- Multi-factor authentication (MFA)
-• Federated Identities: users from Facebook, Google, SAML…
+- Federated Identities: users from Facebook, Google, SAML…
-• Feature: block users if their credentials are compromised elsewhere
+- Feature: block users if their credentials are compromised elsewhere
-• Login sends back a JSON Web Token (JWT)
+- Login sends back a JSON Web Token (JWT)

 ### Cognito User Pools (CUP) - Integrations
 • CUP integrates with API Gateway and Application Load Balancer